 When you think about how many Americans have German heritage, it shouldn’t surprise us!

 Most of us know that many German immigrants came to the US in the 1800s and early 1900s, but not many people would guess that Germans have been settling in North America since Jamestown was founded in 1608.
 In fact, there were Germans among the first settlers at Jamestown.

 German immigration to the British Colonies in North America continued throughout the 1700s, and in total, more than 100,000 Germans left Germany in search of a better life in in what would eventually become the United States.
 Early German immigration was usually due to extreme living conditions due to wars, famine, and religious persecution.

 During the American Revolution, Britain hired more than 18,000 men from Hesse, Germany to fight on the side of the Redcoats.
 When the war was over, many of these Germans stayed in the United States and eventually became US citizens.

 German immigration continued in earnest after the war, increasing each decade until the end of the 1860s.
 After 1870, German immigrant to the US continued in large numbers but declined gradually until it reached a moderate flow in the 1920s.

 All in all, more than seven million German immigrants came to the United States before 1920, and nearly one million more after 1920.
 They were, by far, the largest group of immigrants in the United States, and their tens of millions of descendants make up the largest ancestry group in the United States.

-Interesting (not cool) fact: Did you know that thousands of Germans, including women and children, were held in internment camps all over the United States during World War I and World War II?
+Did you know?
+Thousands of Germans, including women and children, were held in internment camps all over the United States during World War I and World War II?
 Hundreds of thousands of German-American US citizens were required to register at their local post office so the government could keep track of their activities.